Flow-matic/Crypto-Price-App/README.md

 * Creating an API allows you to connect to Binance’s servers via several programming languages.
 Data can be pulled from Binance and interacted with in external applications.
 You can view your current wallet and transaction data, make trades, and deposit and withdraw your funds in third-party programs.

-* After logging into your Binance account, click [API Management](https://www.binance.com/en/support/faq/360002502072) from the user center icon.
+* After logging into your Binance account, click [API Management](https://www.binance.com/en/support/faq/360002502072) from the user centre icon.

 * Enter a label/name for your API key and click [Create API.](https://www.binance.com/en/support/faq/360002502072)